Francis Suttill: Cooperation with the Germans

-Déricourt's deception
+There is however clear evidence that Suttill did not agree to cooperate with his captors.
+This is a deposition by Maurice Braun who was a member of Marcel Fox’s Publican circuit.
+He records that in September 1943 he was for a short while placed in a cell in Fresnes with Fox, Jean Worms and two lieutenants of Prosper whose names he did not know.
+Fox and Worms told him that it was Norman who had sold them out and that there was no point in hiding anything as Norman had told them everything.
+This was confirmed by the two lieutenants of Prosper, who added that Norman had given the Prosper circuit and, ‘that he had assisted at the interrogation of Prosper which lasted without interruption for several days and several nights and that little by little Norman completed or made Prosper give up the details that the latter wished to hide’.

+The role of Déricourt

-The role of Henri Déricourt, Suttill's air movements officer, in the destruction of the Physician/Prosper network is much debated.
+The role of Henri Déricourt, the French Section's air movements officer in northern France, in the destruction of the Physician/Prosper network is much debated.
 Déricourt, as mentioned above, arranged for the arrival and departure of SOE agents by air and collected their mail, including their uncoded reports, for transmittal to London.
 He was highly successful in these duties, but doubts about him began to be expressed in June 1943, at about the same time that Germans had begun destroying the Prosper network.
 Several SOE agents communicated that "Gilbert is a traitor," but it is unclear whether they were talking about Déricourt, code named Gilbert, or Gilbert Norman who had been captured by the Germans.
 In October 1943, Henri Frager, a veteran resistance leader, flew to London specifically to denounce Déricourt as a traitor.
 Déricourt, however, enjoyed the support of SOE French section leader Buckmaster and his deputy, Nicolas Bodington.

 What Déricourt appears to have done was to copy the letters and reports which agents gave him for transmittal by airplane to England and give them to the Germans.
-The Germans learned much about the Prosper network and individual agents, which facilitated the arrests of agents and the destruction of the network.
+The Germans learned about part of the Prosper network, which facilitated the arrests of locally recruited agents and the destruction of their groups.
 Moreover, interrogators such as Kieffer were able to weaken the resolve of captured SOE agents by revealing how much the Germans knew about them personally.
-After World War II in 1948, Déricourt was put on trial in Paris.
-Nobody who had worked for SOE showed up to testify against Déricourt, but Bodington testified in his defense.
-He said Déricourt's contacts with the Germans were known to the SOE and that Déricourt was loyal to the allies.
-Déricourt was acquitted.
-This was not the first time that Bodington had defended Déricourt, which ignited doubts of Bodington's loyalties.
-Déricourt was killed in Laos in a crash of a plane he was piloting on 21 November 1962; Bodington died on 3 July 1974.